Eth Lloyd looks at the development opportunities administration professionals want and how they can find them

 Blocks were described as being from a range of sources, but one of the most notable was the lack of value in themselves and their work, by administrative professionals.
 This lack of value evolved from a variety of sources: their own educational background successes and failures, the environments in which they lived and worked, and the general lack of value placed on the role of those who work in administration (the office worker).

 This societal belief in New Zealand has been enhanced by recent cutbacks to government staffing, which were presaged by announcements that ‘resources were going to be taken from those backroom staff and given to those at the coal face’.
 This type of statement implies that those in the backroom are of less value, there are too many of them perhaps not doing anything much, and the work done in the backroom is less important.
-This isn’t to say that rationalising of staff and resources isn’t an important part of any workplace; however the type of implications in those public statements does not imply valuing of the work carried out by administrative professionals who are often those in the ‘backroom’.
+This isn’t to say that rationalising staff and resources isn’t an important part of any workplace; however, the type of implications in those public statements does not imply valuing the work carried out by administrative professionals who are often those in the ‘backroom’.

 However, one block was shown to be a lack of knowledge of what sort of professional development was available, what was of value, and what would take the administrative professional forward.
 The research also showed that a ‘Catch-22’ situation often evolves for the administrative professional when they decide to seek a pathway out of the administrative role into management, project or event management, or any other field.